x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 - **Send As**: This permission allows the delegate to send messages as the group.
 After this permission is assigned, the delegate has the option to add the group to the **From** line to indicate that the message was sent by the group.

-- **Send on Behalf Of**: This permission also allows a delegate to send messages on behalf of the group.
+- **Send on Behalf**: This permission also allows a delegate to send messages on behalf of the group.
 After this permission is assigned, the delegate has the option to add the group on the **From** line.
 The message will appear to be sent by the group and will say that it was sent by the delegate on behalf of the group.

 To assign permissions to delegates in new EAC, add the delegates under the **Edit delegates** page, select the **Permission type** from the drop-down list and click **Save changes**.